 Hey N.R. – Sounds like the first shot has been fired in a comedy war.
-But whether or not you want to get down into the comedy trenches (common comedy term – not mine) with this big mouth depends on a couple factors.
+But whether you want to get down into the comedy trenches (common comedy term – not mine) with this big mouth depends on a couple factors.

 - Your personality on stage – your comic voice